jairomer/BackendWithSpringBoot/docs/DESIGN.md

 We were explicitly asked to use an in-memory database to do this project, for which we will use H2.

-The H2 instance is managed by spring boot and accessed via Hibernate, but provisioned with an schema and initial data provided in the exercise before the service is operational.
+The H2 instance is managed by spring boot and accessed via Hibernate, but provisioned with a schema and initial data provided in the exercise before the service is operational.

 This schema can be found in file [data.sql](https://github.com/jairomer/BackendWithSpringBoot/blob/master/src/main/resources/data.sql) on this repository.